apache/nuttx/configs/sama5d4-ek/README.txt

    NOTES: (1) There is that must be closed to enable use of the AT25 Serial Flash.
 (2) If using SAM-BA, make sure that you load the DRAM boot program into the boot area via the pull-down menu.

+   STATUS:  While this program works great and appears to correctly write the binary image onto the AT25 Serial FLASH, the RomBOOT loader will not boot it!
+I believe that is because the secure boot loader has some undocumented requirements that I am unaware of.
+(2014-6-28)

 Running NuttX from SDRAM
 ========================